shawnLeeZX/akid/docs/how_tos/index.md

 # HOW TO

-In this HOW-TO page, each block currently supported by `akid` will be broken down in details.
-The more blocks you learn, the more work you could delegate to `akid`.
+In this HOW-TO page, available blocks are described.

 ## Block